MigraineBuddy/red-tomatoes/README.md

+# 🍅 Red Tomatoes 😩💅
-#Red Tomatoes: A yassified pomodoro timer for all your procrastination needs.
+A yassified CLI Pomodoro timer written in pure rust for all your procrastination needs.